Revisiting Your Memory: Reconstruction of Affect-Contextualized Memory via EEG-guided Audiovisual Generation: Experimental Results

-\textbf{Affect Decoding.} Participants showed individual differences in temporal dynamics of affective states during memory recall and the duration of the recall (see Figure~\ref{fig:fig3}a).
-Despite these variations, our CEBRA model demonstrated a plateau in learning performance in multiple-session training with EEG signals and real-time valence keypresses from nine participants (see Figure~\ref{fig:fig3}b).
+Participants showed individual differences in temporal dynamics of affective states during memory recall and the duration of the recall (see Figure~\ref{fig:fig3}a).
+Despite these variations, our affect extractor demonstrated a plateau in learning performance in multiple-session training with EEG signals and real-time valence keypresses from 9 participants (see Figure~\ref{fig:fig3}b).
 The individually derived latent valence-neural embeddings from this model revealed a consistent geometric structure across individuals (see Figure~\ref{fig:fig3}c).
 Using these embeddings with a KNN classifier for leave-one-out classification for each individual yielded a test-weighted F1 score of 0.9.